-The undersigned states that he has duly executed the attached Application for and on behalf of Antares Private Credit Fund; that he is the Initial Trustee of such company; and that all actions necessary to authorize him to execute and file such instrument have been taken.
-The undersigned further states that he is familiar with such instrument, and the contents thereof, and that the facts therein set forth are true to the best of his knowledge, information and belief.
+The undersigned states that she has duly executed the attached Application dated March 10, 2025 for and on behalf of Antares Private Credit Fund, and that all actions by trustees and other bodies necessary to authorize the undersigned to execute and file such instrument have been taken.
+The undersigned further states that he is familiar with such instrument, and the contents thereof, and that the facts therein set forth are true to the best of her knowledge, information and belief.